-The Applicant proposes to use existing roads as much as possible, but some of these existing roads would be improved by leveling and widening to accommodate project vehicles traveling to the proposed well pad and mineral material quarry locations.
-These improvements would be made to closely resemble the existing profile of the access road.
+The Applicant proposes to use existing roads as much as possible, but some of these existing roads would be minimally and temporarily improved by leveling spot graveling and widened to accommodate project vehicles traveling to the proposed well pad and mineral material quarry locations.
+These improvements would be made to closely resemble the existing profile of the access road and would only be done in locations that would result in four inch ruts.
+Roads would not be widened beyond their existing prism, except in locations where truck pull-outs or truck turn around areas are constructed.
+Road maintenance of access roads related to this project would only be performed from August 16 to February 28.
 The Applicant has placed the proposed well pads as close to existing roads as possible to minimize the amount of required new road construction.
 Figure 1-2 shows the locations of access roads that would be used by the Projects.

-Access roads, other than the Stoffard Road, would be constructed with a 15-foot wide travel surface and 2.5-foot wide shoulders on both sides, for a total roadway width of 20 feet.
+Access roads, other than the Stoffard Road, would be a 15-foot wide travel surface and 2.5-foot wide shoulders on both sides, for a total roadway width of 20 feet.
 The Stoffard Road would have a 16-foot wide travel surface because the road's travel surface is already 16 feet wide.
 Road improvement or construction would occur incrementally as necessary to reach the well pads; roads would not be constructed until access to a well pad is needed.
 Table 2-2 shows the linear miles and acres of surface disturbance associated with access road construction for the Projects.
 No new access connections to U.S. Highway 20 would be required for the Projects.